Nobody wants to lose money publishing a book, but a large number of people are content if they "break even" and never realize a profit.

 Regardless of your financial goal for your book, always calculate your break-even point and work hard to meet it as soon as you can.

 An easy way to by-pass break-even calculations is to use POD (print on demand) technology.
 You print only the number of books you have orders for.
-You can even go through a business such as LightningSource and have
+You can even go through a business such as LightningSource and have the books printed as they're needed.

 (Before you go to print-on-demand, check out cautionary notes by the following: